 1. You are using your proxies too fast

-One of the main reasons for getting banned on a website is that you have your software configured to run too fast at a particular website.
+One of the main reasons for getting banned on a website is that you have your software configured to run too fast.
 Websites will not tolerate significant, parallel, connections as it may cause harm to their services.
-Imagine a scenario where a website allowed a single IP address to connect to it at [1 million times] per second - wow!
-It's clear that they would place a ban, or block, on this IP address so that it cannot connect to their website anymore.
+If a single IP attempts to connect at a rate that maxes out what the site can accommodate, expect that the site will ban access from that IP.

 What is the appropriate speed that you can connect to the site you are using the proxies on?
 Unfortunately, that's a hard question to answer, but what we recommend is that people run their own experiments to find that rate: